 Unfortunately, the long-term results are bad.
-However, a therapy attempt with a calcium antagonist, e.g., nifedipine should be tried, especially in the hypermotile stage.
+However, therapy with a calcium antagonist such as nifedipine should be attempted, especially in the hypermotile stage.
 Nifedipine decreases the pressure of the lower esophageal sphincter.
-It should be applied half an hour before meals.
+It should be taken half an hour before meals.

 Interventional therapy at achalasia

-Pneumatic balloon dilatation: In the course of esophagoscopy, the cardia muscles are dilated or controllingly torn during this procedure.
+Pneumatic balloon dilation: During esophagoscopy, the cardiac muscles are dilated or torn during this procedure.
 Often, one session is not enough, and the patients have to be treated several times.
-The success rate amounts to ca. 60 %.
-Due to the risk of perforation (2—5 %), an esophagus barium swallow should always be performed after the intervention for control.
+The success rate is 60%.
+Due to the risk of perforation (2–5%), an esophagus barium swallow test should always be performed after the intervention.

 Another alternative is the endoscopic injection of botulinum toxin.
-It is injected directly into the lower esophageal sphincter to react its dilatation.
-Still, the procedure mostly has to be repeated after half a year.
-Due to the short duration of effect, this method is, thus, for patients, who cannot undergo other interventions due to distinct comorbidities.
+It is injected directly into the lower esophageal sphincter.
+However, the procedure still has to be repeated after half a year.
+Due to the short duration of the effect, this method is for patients who cannot undergo other interventions due to distinct comorbidities.

 Surgical interventions at achalasia

-As therapy alternatives at insufficient success of the mentioned methods, surgical procedures are used.
-The success rate is greater than 90 %.
-However, one has to consider the complication of the post-surgical reflux disease.
+Surgical interventions are used as alternative therapies.
+The success rate is greater than 90%.
+However, one has to consider the complication of post-surgical reflux disease.
 Primarily, two surgery techniques are used:

-- Extramucous cardia myotomy according to Gottstein/Heller (laparoscopic or transabdominal): The muscles of the stomach entry (cardia) are split in their longitudinal orientation in a ca. 6 cm long line.
+- Extramucosal cardiomyotomy, according to Gottstein/Heller (laparoscopic or transabdominal): The muscles of the stomach entry (cardia) are split longitudinally in a 6 cm long line.
 The mucosa is not affected.
-To avoid the reflux disease, Nissen’s fundoplication is subsequently performed in most cases.
+To avoid reflux disease, Nissen fundoplication is subsequently performed in most cases.

-- Transgastric esophagus fundostomy according to Prager: During this procedure, a left-sided side-to-side esophagus fundostomy (TSE) is performed transgastrically, during which the gastrostomy is sealed.
-In addition, partial fundoplication is mostly also performed.
+- Transgastric esophagus fundostomy, according to Prager: During this procedure, a left-sided side-to-side esophagus fundostomy (TSE) is performed transgastrically, during which the gastrostomy is sealed.
+In addition, partial fundoplication can also be performed.

-In the event of failure of all treatment approaches, esophagectomy with a small intestine interponate has to be considered as a last-resort measure.
+In the event of all treatment approaches failing, esophagectomy with a small intestine interpolation has to be considered as a last-resort measure.